 ~ Can be highly optimized for search engines

-~ Can easily integrate custom tools and third party software applications
+~ Fast integrate custom tools and third party software applications

 Disadvantages in having an open source shopping cart are: